TiffanyDonner/paw-perfect-planner/README.md

 #### Create Your Website
 1. In GitHub navigate to your repository.
 2. Click on the green Gitpod button to open your development environment.
-3. Create an index.html in the root with what you want to be displayed on the main page of your site.
+3. Create a [template folder](https://github.com/TiffanyDonner/paw-purfect-planner/tree/master/templates) and add an index.html with what you want to be displayed on the main page of your site.
 4. Push your files and folders while updating git by adding files with commit messages to keep you organized through development.

 #### Deployment to GitHub Pages